miyakogi/vim-mccabepy/README.md

 ### Minimum complexity

-Default complexity of threshold to be reported is 10.
+Threashold of the complexity to be reported is set to 10 by default.
 To change this value, set `b:mccabepy_min_complexity` or `g:mccabepy_min_complexity`.
 If buffer local variable `b:mccabepy_min_complexity` exists, `g:mccabepy_min_complexity` is ignored.

 ### Reporting results

 By default, results will be reported in the location-list window.
-If location-list window is not opened, it will be automatically opened.
 This action can be changed by using `g:mccabepy_loc_open_cmd` option.
-For example, if you are [Unite](https://github.com/Shougo/unite.vim) user and you want to use `Unite location-list` window, add the following lines in your vimrc.
-Then, the results will be reported in Unite window.
+For example, if you are a [Unite](https://github.com/Shougo/unite.vim) user and you want to use `Unite location-list` window, add the following lines in your vimrc.
+Then, the results will be reported in the Unite window.

 	let g:mccabepy_loc_open_cmd = 'Unite location-list -no-quit -buffer-name=mccabepy'